Congo Crisis: Politics and radicalisation

 The MNC's main rival was the Alliance des Bakongo (ABAKO), (Note: In most Bantu languages, the prefix ba- (or wa-) is added to a human noun to form a plural.
 As such, Bakongo refers collectively to members of the Kongo ethnic group.) led by Joseph Kasa-Vubu, who advocated a more radical ideology than the MNC, based around calls for immediate independence and the promotion of regional identity.
 ABAKO's stance was more ethnic nationalist than the MNC's; it argued that an independent Congo should be run by the Bakongo as inheritors of the pre-colonial Kingdom of the Kongo.
 The Confédération des Associations Tribales du Katanga (CONAKAT), a localist party led by Moïse Tshombe, was the third major organisation; it advocated federalism and primarily represented the southern province of Katanga.
 These were joined by a number of smaller parties which emerged as the nationalist movement developed, including the radical Parti Solidaire Africain (PSA), and factions representing the interests of minor ethnic groups like the Alliance des Bayanzi (ABAZI).

 Although it was the largest of the African nationalist parties, the MNC had many different factions within it that took differing stances on a number of issues.
 It was increasingly polarised between moderate évolués and the more radical mass membership.
 A radical faction headed by Iléo and Albert Kalonji split away in July 1959, but failed to induce mass defections by other MNC members.
 The dissident faction became known as the MNC-Kalonji (MNC-K), while the majority group became the MNC-Lumumba (MNC-L).
 The split divided the party's support base into those who remained with Lumumba, chiefly in the Stanleyville region in the north-east, and those who backed the MNC-K, which became most popular around the southern city of Élisabethville and among the Luba ethnic group.

 Major riots broke out in Léopoldville, the Congolese capital, on 4 January 1959 after a political demonstration turned violent.
 The Force Publique, the colonial gendarmerie, used force against the rioters—at least 49 people were killed, and total casualties may have been as high as 500.
 The nationalist parties' influence expanded outside the major cities for the first time, and nationalist demonstrations and riots became a regular occurrence over the next year, bringing large numbers of black people from outside the évolué class into the independence movement.
-Many blacks began to test the boundaries of the colonial system by refusing to pay taxes or abide by minor colonial regulations.
+Many black people began to test the boundaries of the colonial system by refusing to pay taxes or abide by minor colonial regulations.
 The bulk of the ABAKO leadership was arrested, leaving the MNC in an advantageous position.

 These developments led to the white community also becoming increasingly alarmed.
-Some whites looked to a possible military government to restore order while others petitioned the colonial government for crackdowns.
+Some white people looked to a possible military government to restore order while others petitioned the colonial government for crackdowns.
 As law and order began to break down, white civilians formed militia groups known as Corps de Volontaires Européens ("European Volunteer Corps") to police their neighborhoods, but these militias were outlawed on March 25.